w3f/research/docs/polkadot/Token Economics.md

 ### How a transaction fee is constituted and split

 There will be several types of transactions, with different fee levels.
-This fee differentiation is used to reflect the different computational costs incurred by transactions, and to encourage/discourage certain types of transactions.
-Thus, goverance will have to keep statistics on the types of transactions observed and their resource usage, to adjust the fees.
+This fee differentiation is used to reflect the different costs in resources incurred by transactions, and to encourage/discourage certain types of transactions.
+Thus, we need to analyze the resource usage of each type of transaction, to adjust the fees (to be done).

 Part of the transaction fee needs to go as a reward to the block producer for transaction inclusion, as otherwise they would have an incentive not to include transactions since smaller blocks are faster to produce, distribute and incorporate in chain.
 However, the block producer should not be rewarded the full amount of the fee, so they are discouraged from stuffing blocks.
-How much of the tx fee goes to the block producer is an adjustable parameter via governance; we originally suggest 50%.
-This percentage might depend on the transaction type, to encourage the block producer to include some txs over others.
-We suggest that the rest of the tx fees goes to treasury (instead of burning) to keep better control of inflation/deflation.
+How much of the tx fee goes to the block producer is an adjustable parameter via governance; we originally suggest 20%, and suggest that the other 80% go to treasury (instead of burning) to keep better control of inflation/deflation).
+This percentage might depend on the transaction type, to encourage the block producer to include certain tx types without necessarily increasing the fee.

-There can be an additional space in each block that is reserved for crucial or urgent transactions, so that they can be included even if the block is full.
+There will be an additional space in each block that is reserved only for crucial or urgent transactions, so that they can be included even if the block is full.
 Fishermen txs that report misbehaviours would be an example of crucial transaction.

 A transaction fee includes a base fee and a variable fee that is proportional to the number of bytes to be put on chain.
 That is,